odsod/language-based-security-report/report.md

     "Hello world!"

 to be printed in the server console.

-We can also get around the fact that the payload must be `POST`-ed using a special `HTTP` header:

-    X-HTTP-Method-Override: GET
+From this we can conclude that by contstructing payloads containing a serialized `NamedRouteCollection`, we can have the application execute arbitrary code.

 Analysis
 --------